genai-impact/ecologits/docs/methodology/llm_inference.md

 ## Modeling water embodied impacts

-We draw from an [article](https://oecd.ai/en/wonk/how-much-water-does-ai-consume) from assuming that each GPU consumes 8327.906 liters (2,200 gallons) of water to produce.
-We assume that each server as 8 GPUs, and each GPU handles 16 requests in a batch.
+We draw from the [ESG report](https://esg.tsmc.com/en-US/file/public/e-all_2023.pdf) of TSMC that states that each 12-inch wafer layer consumes about 176.4 liters to produce, and according to this [article](https://waferpro.com/how-many-chips-can-be-cut-from-a-silicon-wafer/?srsltid=AfmBOoriSA25IQoHzZsc2-7QC8kMqAn8GRsnDFlA0OcSnvNFPFH0zUH8), this includes around 314 chips.
+This brings us to 0.562 L/chip.
+We assume that each server has 8 GPUs, and each GPU handles 16 requests in a batch.
 There is no definitive source on the batching, but this [article](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices?utm_source=chatgpt.com) indicates that 16 might be a common industry practice.

 ## Assumptions and limitations